 As always, you should consult with a doctor before using herbs to ensure that it doesn’t interfere with any medications you’re currently on.

 What natural remedies for UTIs have you tried?
 Tell us about them in the comments.
 And, if you’ve got unexpected spritz and sprinkles alongside your urinary tract infection, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today
+Start your trial today

 By Jessica Thomas, MPH